cisagov/ScubaGear/docs/prerequisites/interactive.md

 > Users with the Global Administrator role always have the necessary user permissions to run the tool.

 > [!NOTE]
 > <sup>1</sup> When running Power BI, the user running ScubaGear interactively must have a Power BI or Microsoft Fabric license assigned to their account (e.g., Microsoft Fabric (Free), Power BI Pro, or Power BI Premium Per User).
-The user must also login to the Power BI portal at least once to setup their account in Power BI before running ScubaGear.
+The user must also login to the Power BI portal at least once before running ScubaGear.

 ## Application Permissions